Lightweb-Media/check_website_for_google_fonts/README.md

 # Check Websites for google Fonts.
 python check_for_google_fonts.py example.csv output.csv
-Read a CSV file and scann for Links to fonts.google
+Read a CSV file and scan for Links to fonts.google

 ## Installation